-Mental Health illnesses affect more than a quarter of the US population, yet two-thirds go without treatment.
+Mental Health illnesses affects more than a quarter of the US population, yet two-thirds go without treatment.

 Specifically related to this, suicide is currently the 2nd leading cause of death for our youth ages 10 to 24.
 More teenagers die from suicide than from cancer, heart disease, AIDS, birth defects, stroke, pneumonia, influenza, and chronic lung disease, combined.
 Unfortunately, the suicide rate continues to increase each year, and we are seeing the highest rate of suicide, per capita, in the last 15 years.

 Additionally, each day in our nation, there are more than 5,000 suicide attempts by young people in grades 7th through 12th and four out of five teens who attempt suicide have given clear warning signs.